-12 The CIE (2012) "Setting taxi fares in Tasmania" Draft Report, p.83.
+&lt;sup>14 The CIE (2012) "Setting taxi fares in Tasmania" Final Report, p.86.

-14 See Australian Energy Regulator (2012) "Matters relevant to the framework and approach, ACT and NSW DNSPs 2014-19: control mechanisms for standard control electricity distribution services in NSW and the ACT" April, p.9.
+See Australian Energy Regulator (2012) "Matters relevant to the framework and approach, ACT and NSW DNSPs 2014-19: control mechanisms for standard control electricity distribution services in NSW and the ACT" April, p.9.

-15 See IPART (2012) "Review of regulated retail prices and charges for electricity 2013 to 2016 - Issues Paper". pp.36-37.

-However, as discussed above, the theory of weighted average price cap regulation has focused primarily within the natural monopoly setting.
-The CIE note that in a competitive taxi industry there may be complex interactions between pricing policies chosen by different networks that may influence the effectiveness of a weighted average price cap.
-For example, if some taxis were able to effectively target particular segments of the market (e.g. longer trips) and set their fares accordingly, they may be able to benefit from a fare structure that disadvantages some customers.
-This will depend on their ability to segment the market to their advantage.16 However, the CIE note that in practice it is difficult for drivers and operators to choose which trips to service, particularly in a market where a significant share of trips are pre-booked.17
+See IPART (2012) "Review of regulated retail prices and charges for electricity 2013 to 2016 - Issues Paper". pp.36-37 particular segments of the market (e.g. longer trips) and set their fares accordingly, they may be able to benefit from a fare structure that disadvantages some customers.
+This will depend on their ability to segment the market to their advantage.
+However, the CIE note that in practice it is difficult for drivers and operators to choose which trips to service, particularly in a market where a significant share of trips are pre-booked.
+19